j-u-p-iter/regexp-parser/ASSIGNMENT_EXPRESSION.md

 ```
 /**
- * If we have ASSIGNMENT_OPERATOR:
+ * If we have an ASSIGNMENT_OPERATOR:
  * - we expect the IDENTIFIER (variable) in front of the ASSIGNMENT_OPERATOR
  * - the expression after the ASSIGNMENT_OPERATOR
  *
- * If there is not ASSIGNMENT_OPERATOR we expect to have one of the further
+ * If there is no ASSIGNMENT_OPERATOR we expect to have one of the further
  *   expressions, starting from the EqualityExpression
  *
  */